DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * Byte order: little-endian
 * Signing form: two's complement

 The DieFledermaus file format is simply a [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE)-compressed file, with metadata and a magic number.
 The name exists solely to be a bilingual pun.
-Two versions are defined for use: 0.92, and 0.93.
+Two versions are defined for use: 0.92 (which is depreciated), and 0.93.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).